 Immerse yourself in the elegant tradition of Kimono Kitsuke and develop a deeper appreciation for this timeless art.
 In this hands-on workshop, you will learn to:

-Properly dress yourself in a kimono
+Properly dress yourself in a kimono for Chanoyu classes and Tea Gatherings

 Care for and store your kimono